15. What I’ve Learned About Life in Panama

 29. The sweet potatoes and spinach are NOT the same here.

-30. Gas dryers in Panamá look like they're on fire when they are drying your clothes.
+30. Gas dryers in Panamá look like they're on fire when they are working as intended.

 31. Towns that are close together can have completely different vibes.